All state-supported coronavirus testing sites to temporarily close

 Some sites will reopen Tuesday, while all remaining sites are expected to reopen by Aug.
 5.

+"However, that could change and what you could see is some sites possibly coming back online before, depending on when the all-clear is given and what areas, if any, are affected," spokesman Mike Jachles said.

-Among the locations impacted are the FITTEAM Ballpark of the Palm Beaches in West Palm Beach.
+Among the locations impacted are the FITTEAM Ballpark of the Palm Beaches in West Palm Beach and the South County Civic Center near Delray Beach.
+Click here for a full list of state-supported sites.

+Potential Tropical Cyclone 9 is expected to become Tropical Storm Isaias and could pose a threat to Florida this weekend.

+The Health Care District of Palm Beach County says COVID-19 testing will be suspended at its sites on Friday, July 31 and Saturday, August 1 as well.
+That includes the Delray Beach, Lantana, West Palm Beach, Jupiter and Belle Glade Clinics and the mobile clinic, Scout.

 Scripps Only Content 2020